strongX509/cyber/Boolean_Logic.md

 ## Booleans <a name="section1"></a>

-Boolean values, logic and algebra are named after the British mathematician [George Boole](https://en.wikipedia.org/wiki/George_Boole) (1815-1864).
+Boolean values, logic and algebra are named after the British mathematician [George Boole][BOOL] (1815-1864).

 Booleans can take on only two binary values: